The Tameness of Quantum Field Theory, Part I -- Amplitudes

 The class of tame functions that will concern us in this work are defined by using the tame geometry built from o-minimal structures \cite{VdDbook}.
 The starting point is very basic; one begins by first defining a novel type of topology, a `tame topology'.
-While o-minimal structures were introduced in mathematical logic to define axiomatic logical systems that allows to argue for completeness \cite{VdDbook,Marker1996ModelTA,MacW}, the associated tame topology realizes Grothendieck's dream for having a `topology for geometers' \cite{Esquisse} without the pathologies that arise in general set theory.
+While o-minimal structures were introduced in mathematical logic \cite{VdDbook,Marker1996ModelTA,MacW} to define axiomatic logical systems that can be studied without settling hard logic questions, e.g.~about decidability, the associated tame topology realizes Grothendieck's dream for having a `topology for geometers' \cite{Esquisse} without the pathologies that arise in general set theory.
 We will define tame topologies in \S \ref{definability}, but the main point is that they are rich enough to allow for many non-trivial functions, such as the real exponential $e^x$ on the entire real line, the logarithm $\log x$ on the positive real axis, or analytic functions restricted to an interval.
 Thus they have a chance of including functions such as the $\phi^4$ partition function, the superpotentials of effective $D=4$ gauge theory, and many more.
 One o-minimal structure containing many non-trivial functions is known as $\bbR_{\rm an,exp}$, and it will be central in many of our applications.
-However, note that there are many more such structures and all share the strong finiteness properties of tameness.
+However, note that there are many more such structures and all share the strong finiteness properties imposed by o-minimality.

 Let us close this introduction by recalling that tameness first entered physics through the study of the finiteness of flux vacua in string theory \cite{Bakker:2021uqw}.
 In fact, the flux superpotentials arising in string compactifications, such as the GVW superpotential \cite{Gukov:1999ya}, are tame functions of the moduli as discussed in \cite{Grimm:2021vpn}.
 The observation that tameness appears to be a common feature of all string theory effective actions was then promoted to a general `Tameness conjecture' in \cite{Grimm:2021vpn}.
 As we will review, this conjecture asserts that all effective actions that admit a UV completion with quantum gravity are tame in a well-defined sense.
 Our study of the tameness of quantum field theories at the perturbative and non-perturbative level will further elucidate this conjecture.